Section 4: Protests

 - How to Protest a Check Reclamation

-A protest is a request that the Bureau of the Fiscal Service (Fiscal Service) review its decision regarding the financial institution's liability for a check reclamation.
+A protest is a request that the Bureau of the Fiscal Service (Fiscal Service) review its decision regarding the presenting bank's liability for a check reclamation.

 It raises a valid legal or factual question and includes:

-- Supporting documentation which proves that the financial institution is not liable for the reclamation
+- Supporting documentation which proves that the presenting bank is not liable for the reclamation.

 Note: Unpaid Reclamations which are under protest are identified by a code B in the Reclamation Status column on the Summary of Debt Statement.